 Because of uncertainty related to short-term load forecasting, a liquid RTM would allow DISCOMs to reduce grid imbalances.
 Further, this will also assist greater RE integration across states.

 Enhanced liquidity for Real Time Market (RTM) would also provide better value to electricity available across different hours of day.
+A two-hour ahead forecasting would provide a much reliable RE generation forecast specifically for RE sources like wind and solar.

 RTM price signals should be used by the DISCOMs for designing more effective TOD/TOU tariff.